Raven (given name): Popularity and use

 In the United States of America and in Britain Raven is more commonly used as a feminine than a masculine name.
 The name has ranked amongst the top 1,000 feminine names recorded in Social Security card applications in the US since 1977.
 In 2009 it was the 636th most common feminine name.
 As a masculine name Raven ranked amongst the top 1,000 names only in the years 1997–2002.
 Its highest rank was in 1999, when it was ranked the 811th most common masculine name.
+The name's popularity was mainly likely due to the fame of American actress Raven-Symoné.

 In 1990 the United States Census Bureau undertook a study of the 1990 United States census and released a sample of data concerning the most popular names.
 This sample consisted of 6.3 million people and was made up of 5,494 unique first names (4,275 feminine names and 1,219 masculine names).
 Within this sample Raven was ranked the 1,358th most common feminine name and did not even rank amongst the 1,219 masculine names.